JaviCervera/coldsteel/_build/README.md

 # ColdSteel

-A 3D game engine for Windows, Linux and the web (using Emscripten) released under the GPL3 license.
+A 3D game engine for Windows, macOS, Linux and the web (using Emscripten) released under the GPL3 license.
 Based on Irrlicht, OpenAL and Lua.

 ## Setting up Geany